liamtannerr/Injection_simulation/README.md

 # Injection_simulation
-This repository contains 3 CO2 Injection simulation cases that increase in complexity.
+This repository contains 3 CO2 injection simulation cases that increase in complexity and a simulation involving the waste water disposal well: SECURE INGA C- 088-J/094-A-12.
 All of the cases make use of the gmsh Python API for meshing and the OpenGeoSys finite element solver to run the simulation.
 Results can easily by viewed in paraview.

 OneLayer: Very simple injection into a homogenous medium.
 The injection occurs evenly over one face of the cube.
 TwoLayers: Slightly more complex injection simulation involving two layers of material with a specified injection point in the top layer.
-ThreeLayers: Essentially the same as Injection with a third layer added in addition to more realistic physical properties of the materials and dimensions of the layers.
+ThreeLayers: Essentially the same as Injection with a third layer added in addition to more realistic physical properties of the materials and depth of the layers.

-ogs.py has been written to simplify the shell commands required to run OpenGeoSys and Paraview.
-In order to run OGS this way, the file must be modified for each machine.
-This is a simple case of changing the path to the ogs executable and project file. ogs.py has two functionalities; "python ogs.py --tool ogs" runs OpenGeoSys and then immediately opens Paraview for post processing and "python ogs.py --tool para" simply opens Paraview.
+INGA: This simulation uses all the paramters of the SECURE INGA C- 088-J/094-A-12 waste water disposal well.
+These parameters can be found in the INGA _Parameters.xlsx file which is the work of Malakai Jobin.This is another 3 layer case but adheres to depth values and material properties of the aforementioned well.